gmotyl/opaque-ts/README.md

-# Step 3 - KATA
+# Step 3 - Solution

-TODO:

-- implement generic Opaque type in Opaque.ts
-- use generic Opaque type in Metric and Imperial

-Compare your solution with solution/step3 branch.
+That's it.

+Thank you.